inazrabuu/pdf-api/README.md

 ## Features

 - Auto-Generated PDF Invoices.
 Create ready-to-print invoices in seconds.
 - Fast & Stateless.
-No storage or database required — PDFs are generated on the fly.
+No storage or database required, PDFs are generated on the fly.
 - Clean JSON Interface.
 Simple, well-structured input for easy integration with any app or backend.
 - Customizable Templates.
 Modify the layout, colors, and typography with minimal effort.
 - Secure & Lightweight.
 Input validation and rate limiting ensure stability in public environments.